Multivariate Normal MLE

 • data_or_design (array-like or MVNDesign) – Data matrix with NaN for missing values, or MVNDesign object.

-Estimation algorithm: - ‘direct’ (default): BFGS optimization on the log-likelihood,
+Estimation method: - ‘direct’ (default): gradient-based optimization on the

 • ’em’: Expectation-Maximization algorithm.
 Typically slower to converge but guaranteed monotone likelihood increase.